 Shabby Chic Birch Candle Holder Craft

-- birch log
+- cleaned and dried birch log section

 - acrylic paint